-3.1.11.9 How would development in Richmond County be impacted by the Build Alternatives?
+3.1.11.9 How would development in Richmond County be impacted by the Preferred Alternative?

-The presence of I-73, regardless of the Build Alternative, would result in moderate growth in Richmond County.
-Growth resulting from the project beyond the No-build Alternative is estimated to be approximately 53 acres (Alternative 1), 72 acres (Alternative 2) or 76 acres (Alternative 3) (refer to Table 3.6, page 3-22).
-When coupled with already anticipated growth, Richmond County could achieve between 344 and 368 acres of new growth by 2030 (refer to Table 3.7, refer to page 3-25).
+The presence of I-73 would result in moderate growth in Richmond County.
+Growth resulting from the Preferred Alternative beyond that of the No-build Alternative is estimated to be approximately 72 acres (refer to Table 3.6, page 3-22).
+When coupled with already anticipated growth, Richmond County could achieve 363 acres of new growth by 2030 (refer to Table 3.7, page 3-23).